 Because Magento is open source, it’s easy for the Magento community of developers to create new applications and extensions for the platform.
-As a result, there are hundred of integrations available in the Magento Marketplace.
-Again, significantly fewer of these integrations are compatible with Magento 2.x, but I expect the number to improve with time.
+As a result, there are thousands of integrations available in the Magento Marketplace.
+Developers have finally caught up with the new version of Magento when it comes to integrations!
+Over a thousand extensions are now compatible with Magento 2.x.

 Here are a few examples of what’s available.

 - Bronto: Email marketing.
 Free.

 - Instant Search +: Search bar and filtered search for customers.
 Free.

 As you can see, plenty of Magento’s integrations are available free of charge (though you’ll still have to pay for the software).
 Others can cost up to several hundred dollars.
 Research before you buy.

 Magento comes with the ability to accept purchase orders and money orders out-of-the-box, but you’re going to have to integrate with a payment gateway to accept payments from most customers.

 Currently, there are 72 payment gateways available for Magento 2.0, including:

 Payment gateways range in price from free to around $450.
 You can view the full list of compatible multilingual, multi-currency payment gateways on Magento’s website.

 As is the case with most open-source solutions, customer service is essentially nonexistent with Magento.